-Under Medi-Cal, HPSJ offers a managed care plan (Medi-Cal HMO) for low-income adults, children, seniors, and persons with disabilities.
+Under Medi-Cal, Health Plan offers a managed care plan (Medi-Cal HMO) for low-income adults, children, seniors, and persons with disabilities.
 This program is regulated under the provisions of Title 22 of the California Code of Regulations and the Department of Health Care Services (DHCS).
-Under this oversight, HPSJ's Medi-Cal HMO program must comply with federal and State requirements.
-HPSJ's Medi-Cal HMO program provides general acute and preventative medical services required by the federal government under the federal Medicaid program as well as the State Medi-Cal program.
-Some services are carved out and not managed by HPSJ.
+Under this oversight, Health Plan's Medi-Cal HMO program must comply with federal and State requirements.
+Health Plan's Medi-Cal HMO program provides general acute and preventative medical services required by the federal government under the federal Medicaid program as well as the State Medi-Cal program.
+Some services are carved out and not managed by Health Plan.

 Eligibility for Medi-Cal is month-to-month so Members participating in this program must recertify their eligibility annually.
 Because of this, Members may lose Medi-Cal eligibility and then regain it later or become effective for services retroactively.
-Please be aware that not all Medi-Cal beneficiaries participate in the HPSJ Medi-Cal HMO plan.
-Those patients who are not affiliated with HPSJ may be participating through another Medi-Cal HMO or be Medi- Cal feefor-service (FFS).
+Please be aware that not all Medi-Cal beneficiaries participate in Health Plan's Medi-Cal HMO plan.
+Those patients who are not affiliated with Health Plan may be participating through another Medi-Cal HMO or be Medi-Cal fee-for-service (FFS).